 Your official scores will be reported in eight to 10 days after your test date and will be available on your ETS account; you can also print a paper copy from your ETS account if required.
 Schools may also receive scores faster depending upon which delivery method they have chosen.
 Electronic scores are delivered to schools twice a week.

-The Graduate Records Examination General Test is a computerized graduate school exam, required for a variety of graduate programs, that covers verbal and quantitative reasoning, as well as analytical writing.
+The GRE full form refers to the Graduate Records Examination.
+The GRE General Test is a computerized graduate school exam, required for a variety of graduate programs, that covers verbal and quantitative reasoning, as well as analytical writing.

-These specialized standardized tests can be taken in addition to the General Test.
+ETS also offers GRE Subject Tests; these specialized standardized tests can be taken in addition to the General Test.
 They measure knowledge and skill in mathematics, physics, or psychology.
-Scoring and format varies by subject.
+Scoring and format vary by subject.

 The Graduate Record Examination is computer-based with three sections.
 The test includes:

-• Analytical Writing, scored from 0–6, in half-point increments.
-This section features analytical writing tasks which require you to analyze an issue and an argument.
+Analytical Writing, scored from 0–6, in half-point increments.
+This section features analytical writing tasks which require you to analyze an issue, consider its complexities, and build an argument with reasons and examples to explain your point of view.

 Each question in the Verbal and Quantitative Reasoning sections contribute equally to the final score.
 The raw score is the number of questions answered correctly.
 This raw score is converted to a scaled score based on differences in difficulty across test-takers.